Slins-23/chip-8/README.md

 * Allow users to change the text font;

-* Add option for saving/loading settings, this should include everything from emulator-specific variables such as instructions per second and including user interface ones such as colors;
+* Add option for saving/loading settings, this should include everything from emulator-specific variables such as instructions per second and include user interface ones such as colors;

 * Add clean action to premake;